thomas-sittler/jekyll-now/_posts/2018-01-10-linear-regression-diagram.md

     ![](/images/regression-causal-diagram.png)

-The second diagram gives the asymptotic distribution of the IV estimator[^ivcausal].
+The second diagram gives the asymptotic distribution of the IV and 2SLS estimators.[^ivcausal]

 [![iv](/images/instrumental-variables.png)](/images/instrumental-variables.png)